-The Parent Advisory Council (PAC) meets at the Marysville School District office on a regular basis.
+The Parent Advisory Council (PAC) meets at the Marysville School District office approximately every 4 - 6 weeks throughout the school year.

 If you are interested in attending a meeting, please contact Jodi Runyon at firstname.lastname@example.org or (360) 965-0005.